Skip to main content

 Our Proposals

 The Droves Solar Farm would be located on land north of Swaffham and south of Castle Acre, West Norfolk.
 The Project would also include a battery energy storage system (BESS) component.
-The BESS would store surplus energy and supply it to the national grid when needed
+The BESS would store surplus energy and supply it to the national grid when needed.

 Due to the size of the potential energy capacity proposed for The Droves Solar Farm, it is classified as a Nationally Significant Infrastructure Project (NSIP).
 The planning permission to build and operate the Project requires IGP to submit a Development Consent Order (DCO) application.